brson/multirust/README.md

 # Limitations

 * Installation of multirust over an existing installation of Rust or vice versa will cause brokenness.
 Uninstall the other first.
+  `./install.sh` will detect this and error.
 This should be fixable in the future.
-* The beta and stable release channel don't actually exist yet.
+* The stable release channel doesn't actually exist yet.
 * The `rustc`, `cargo` and `rustdoc` commands should be symlinks to `rustcmdproxy` but are actually copies, a limitation of the installer.